sass/node-sass/TROUBLESHOOTING.md

 ### npm 5

-Some users upgrading from previous versions of npm have found conflicts with old lock file formats.
+Some users upgrading from previous versions of npm before 5 have found conflicts with old lock file formats.
 This may be show up as a URL instead of the actual version number when downloading the binary.
 EX:

 ```console
 Downloading binary from https://github.com/sass/node-sass/releases/download/vhttps://registry.npmjs.org/node-sass/-/node-sass-4.5.3.tgz/win32-x64-57_binding.node